Invited Speakers

 Dr. Yolanda F. Holt, PhD CCC-SLP, is the Bremer Distinguished Scholar in Language and Literacy at East Carolina University in Greenville, North Carolina.
 Her academic journey began with a BS in Political Science from Western Carolina University in Cullowhee, North Carolina, followed by an MEd at North Carolina Central University and a PhD in Speech and Hearing Science from the Ohio State University.
 Before joining ECU Holt worked as a Speech Language Pathologist in Ohio, Virginia, and North Carolina, serving diverse clients in diverse settings.
 These experiences fostered her passion for community engaged research with a focus on understanding the intricacies of dialect variation in African American and Southern American English.
 Holt’s writing and research explores the rich linguistic diversity in the multiple communities that make up our society.
 She is presently working on a series of experiments on speech production and perception specifically tailored to the unique linguistic characteristics of eastern North Carolina speakers.

-Saturday, June 1, 11:00 AM – 12:30 PM CS
+Saturday, June 1, 11:00 AM – 12:30 PM CST

 View previous years’ poster and speaker information in the SRCLD Archive.